Table of Contents[Hide][Show]

 The vagus nerve wanders between the brain and several important organs, such as the heart and the digestive system.
 It controls gut movement and secretion of digestive juice, among other things.
 It is believed to be one of the ways that gut health and gut bacteria affect the brain.
 This might explain the effects of gum chewing on mood.
 Chewing in general can stimulate the vagus nerve (as this Self-Hacked post explains).

 By activating the vagus nerve, gum chewing can also increase gut movement and secretion of digestive enzymes.
-One study suggested that chewing gum could even help new mothers restore bowel functions after C-sections.
+One study suggested that chewing on gum could even help new mothers restore bowel functions after C-sections.

 Improves Dental Health